 As well as conveying the advantages, you also need to be realistic and upfront about the risks too.
 This will show lenders that you have thought about the drawbacks and are making preparations to tackle them should they ever arise.
 So, if you’re looking support training opportunities, the disadvantages and risks to your business might include the length of the course, the complexity and the potential for the employee to take their new found expertise elsewhere.

 In addition, before approving your request, lenders will always want to know the total amount of capital your business requires to support and fulfil the aim(s) of the project.
 So, for example, if you’re intent on providing employee(s) with the opportunity to further their expertise, the capital required would be equal to the total cost of the course(s).

 Despite capital being the life-blood of every UK business, acquiring it isn't always easy.
 This can present a major obstacle in your ability to support growth, meet financial obligations and maintain a tangible presence in the market.
 But that’s where applying for business finance could help, providing you’re able to present lenders with a clear and concise business case.
 Fortunately, that’s where speaking with a qualified business finance profession could prove invaluable.

 At Rangewell, we’ve comprehensively mapped over 400 lenders to offer you a complete overview of more than 23,000 business finance products.
+We help every sector and every type of business access every type of finance - from funding for architects to funding for a social enterprise and everything in between.
 Plus, as well as guiding you through the application process, our services are free to use.
 So if you’re considering business finance in order to achieve your goals, apply for Alternative Business Finance today or find out more with Rangewell.

 Share this article